DanialBetres/stepful-scheduling/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technical Architecture
-These were some rought notes I wrote prior to starting to write any code.
+These were some rough notes I wrote prior to starting to write any code.
 Didn't necessarily follow everything verbatim: https://docs.google.com/document/d/10GkyoVQX9ECGVAvT_Agsbj3Sn7PsIe5apNvD5inL-nk/edit?usp=sharing

 ## How to test